-Yoga is a mind-body practice that combines physical poses, controlled breathing, and meditation or relaxation.
-Yoga may help reduce stress, lower blood pressure and lower your heart rate.
+Yoga is a mind-body practice that combines stretching exercises, controlled breathing and relaxation.
+Yoga can help reduce stress, lower blood pressure and improve heart function.
 And almost anyone can do it.

 The core components of hatha yoga and most general yoga classes are:

 - Poses.
 Yoga poses, also called postures, are a series of movements designed to increase strength and flexibility.
 Poses range from lying on the floor while completely relaxed to difficult postures that may have you stretching your physical limits.

 - Breathing.
 Controlling your breathing is an important part of yoga.
 In yoga, breath signifies your vital energy.
 Yoga teaches that controlling your breathing can help you control your body and quiet your mind.

 The potential health benefits of yoga include:

 - Stress reduction.
 A number of studies have shown that yoga can help reduce stress and anxiety.
 It can also enhance your mood and overall sense of well-being.

 - Improved fitness.
 Practicing yoga can lead to improved balance, flexibility, range of motion and strength.
 And this means you''re less likely to injure yourself in other physical endeavors or in your daily activities.

 - Management of chronic conditions.
 Yoga can help reduce risk factors for chronic diseases, such as heart disease and high blood pressure.
 Yoga might also help alleviate chronic conditions, such as depression, pain, anxiety and insomnia.

 Yoga is generally considered safe for most healthy people when practiced under the guidance of a trained instructor.
 But there are some situations in which yoga might pose a risk.